devv-leo/monty/README.md

 ## What This Project Does

 This repository uses GitHub Actions to automatically create daily commits, helping to maintain a consistent contribution streak on your GitHub profile.
-The automation runs on a schedule and creates meaningful commits by updating a contributions log.
+The automation runs on a schedule and updates a contribution counter in the README.

 ## Build Schedule